 Organizations that utilize commercial off-the-shelf (COTS) software could have security vulnerabilities related to those solutions and have a responsibility to ensure the software they are using has been subjected to secure development practices by the manufacturer.

 Interfaces between systems are also a point of exposure.
-These interfaces, often developed in house or via a 3rd party implementer, are a critical link in the security chain and require due care.
+These interfaces, often developed in house or via a third party vendor or contractor, are a critical link in the security supply chain and require due care.

 If the secure application development practices can be recognized from a risk management perspective, then the liabilities can be prioritized along with the organization’s other IT risks.

 Implementing security into development and procurement functions can be a challenge.
 Organizations can and should incrementally integrate security best practices into development as they can reap the proportionate benefits.
 It does not need to be an all-or-nothing value proposition.
-Start with an awareness campaign at the business level.
+Start with a cyber awareness campaign at the business level.
 Understand the security requirements related to the data types and the related risk factors.
-From there, you can design the appropriate process, methods, controls, tools, and training to meet your organization’s objectives.
+From there, you can design the reasonable and appropriate process, methods, controls, tools, and cyber security training to meet your organization’s objectives.
 The rewards are waiting for those willing to put in the effort.